rahulisationn/rahulisation/README.md

 #### Technical Skills: AWS, VAPT, Incident Response, Network Security & Firewall Management, Governance Risk & Compliance

 ## Summary
-Experienced Security Analyst with a proven track record working in the Corporate IT sector.
-Expertise in Cloud security along with conducting security assessments, vulnerability management, and incident response.Seeking a challenging role in the cybersecurity domain to leverage skills in identifying and mitigating security risks and ensuring the confidentiality, integrity, and availability of critical systems and data.
+Results-driven Security Analyst with experience in vulnerability management, incident response, and cloud security within the corporate IT sector.
+Skilled in identifying and mitigating security risks, strengthening security postures, and ensuring the confidentiality, integrity, and availability of critical systems and data.
+Adept at collaborating with cross-functional teams and aligning security strategies with business objectives.

-In addition, I have authored a globally available book on cybersecurity titled "The Red Hat Club," showcasing my experience in the field.
-Furthermore, I have published over 12 publications, including articles and research papers, focusing on various aspects of information security, data privacy, and the dark web.
+Beyond my hands-on experience, I am the published author of The Red Hat Club, a globally available book on cybersecurity.
+Additionally, I have authored more than 12 research papers and articles on cybersecurity, data privacy, and the dark web, demonstrating my commitment to advancing security awareness and best practices.

 ## Education
 - M.S., Cybersecurity & Information Assurance
 - B.TECH., CSE

 ## Work Experience
-**Security Analyst @ Alacriti Payments LLC (_Dec 2021 - July 2024_)**
+**Security Engineer**
 **Threat Detection & Vulnerability Management**
-- Established and managed a centralized SIEM (ELK Stack) for production, sandbox, and development environments, creating custom Kibana dashboards for real-time monitoring.
+- Managed a centralized security monitoring system for production, sandbox, and development environments, enabling real-time threat detection and response.
-- Implemented host-based intrusion detection systems (HIDS) (Ossec, Wazuh) for cloud and endpoint security.
+- Implemented host intrusion detection mechanisms to enhance cloud and endpoint security.
-- Conducted penetration testing on web applications following OWASP Top 10 using BurpSuite Pro and other open-source tools.
+- Led penetration testing efforts on web applications, identifying and mitigating vulnerabilities based on industry best practices.
-- Performed network and web vulnerability assessments using Nessus, Nmap, Rapid7 Insight and OWASP ZAP.
+- Conducted comprehensive vulnerability assessments across network and web environments, strengthening overall security posture.
 **Cloud & Endpoint Security**
-- Monitored and enhanced AWS security posture using native AWS security tools, aligning with AWS's Well-Architected Framework.
+- Strengthened cloud security by implementing best practices and aligning with industry frameworks to enhance risk management.
-- Integrated Docker security within the CI/CD pipeline, proactively managing vulnerabilities with Prisma Cloud Compute.
+- Integrated security within the software development lifecycle, ensuring proactive identification and remediation of vulnerabilities.
-- Managed endpoint security, firewall configurations (Sophos), and patch management for comprehensive system protection.
+- Managed enterprise-wide endpoint security, firewall configurations, and patch management to safeguard critical assets.
-- Implemented Data Loss Prevention (DLP) strategies across email and cloud storage using Google Workspace Security.
+- Established and enforced data protection strategies, preventing unauthorized data access and leakage.
 **Compliance & Policy Enforcement**
-- Ensured regulatory compliance with PCI DSS, NIST 800-53  and MITRE ATT&CK frameworks.
+- Ensured adherence to regulatory and compliance frameworks, aligning security controls with industry standards.
-- Collaborated with cross-functional teams to update security policies and meet compliance requirements.
+- Collaborated with cross-functional teams to develop, update, and enforce security policies and procedures.
-- Triaged third-party security findings, coordinating with internal teams to implement security fixes within mandated SLAs.
+- Managed third-party security assessments, driving timely remediation efforts and compliance with required SLAs.
-- Managed and documented security procedures, runbooks, and incident reports using Jira and Confluence.
+- Documented security processes, incident response procedures, and best practices to support operational efficiency.
 **Security Awareness & Collaboration**
-- Conducted security training sessions and awareness programs across multiple teams.
+- Delivered security training and awareness initiatives to enhance organizational cybersecurity culture.
-- Created and optimized security runbooks and video tutorials covering SIEM, incident triaging, data protection, and threat intelligence.
+- Developed and maintained security playbooks and knowledge resources, supporting continuous improvement in security operations.
-- Facilitated clear communication between technical and non-technical stakeholders, ensuring alignment on security initiatives.
+- Acted as a bridge between technical and business stakeholders, translating security objectives into actionable strategies.

 ## Certifications
 - AWS Certified SysOps Administrator Associate - 2023